itxsamad1/Cursor-Help-by-Sam/README.md

    - When you see Chinese text after stopping, press 1 and then Enter
    ![Cursor CMD on PowerShell](Cusor%20cmd%20on%20Powershell.png)

-7. **Continue Using Cursor**
+7. **When Credits End**
-   - If your credits end, delete your account and repeat these steps
+   - Delete your account and create a new one again
+   - Repeat these steps as needed

 ## 🛠️ Troubleshooting